noprompt/meander/README.md

 (let* [x 1 y 2] (println x) (println y) (+ x y))
 ```

-When an expression has memory variable occurences which exceed the number of available elements in it's collection `nil` is dispersed after it is exhausted.
+When an expression has memory variable occurences which exceed the number of available elements in its collection `nil` is dispersed after it is exhausted.

 ```clj
 (let [!xs [1]]